 I often wonder why there aren’t more collaborations between spirits and breweries.
 Think about it.
 The best of both worlds in one bottle.
 I’m dreaming up alcohol romances between Sailor Jerrys and Brew Dog or Flying Dog and Jim Beam – imagine that baby!
-So, when Jameson sent me their bottled collab with Beavertown Brewery, I almost sprouted an erection.
+So, when I saw Jameson had bottled collab with Beavertown Brewery, I almost sprouted an erection.

 It began with Beavertown, ageing their Imperial Stout in Jameson casks – a perfect match.
 And now, Jameson seems to have liked the idea and collaborated with the brand to create a limited edition whiskey that is aged in Beavertown’s Stout Casks – becoming ‘Caskmates’.